CampusAI/CampusAI.github.io/_ml/ml_concepts/ml_concepts.md

 - **ADAGRAD (ADAptative Gradient)**: Dynamically adjusts the learning rate.
 - **ADAM (ADAptative Model)**: Dynamically adjusts moment as well.

+{% include end-row.html %}
+{% include start-row.html %}
-Often, very deep or recurrent networks suffer from vanishing gradient problems:
+Often, very deep or recurrent networks suffer from **vanishing gradient problems**:
+- As the gradient gets back-propagated through the network, it is multiplied by the weight matrices at each step (derivative chain rule).
+- If these weights are smaller than 1, the gradient "vanishes" and doesn't have much impact on updating the network's early layers' weights.

+Solutions:
+- Use ReLU

+{% include annotation.html %}
+While less frequent, if the weights of the network are bigger than 1, we can have an **exploding gradient problem** (completely analogous).
+{% include end-row.html %}
+{% include start-row.html %}

 ### 2nd-order